 • Tire tread: As tire tread depth decreases, tires lose their ability to effectively grip the surface of the road, particularly if wet conditions are a concern.
 To check your tire tread, measure the tread depth with a quarter.
 Place the quarter into several grooves across the tire.
 If part of Washington’s head is always covered by the tread, then your tires should provide sufficient traction, even on wet roadways.

 While you can try to remain vigilant about tire safety, it is also a fact that a number of these tire blowouts occur due to defective tires.
-If you or a loved one has been injured in a crash caused by a faulty tire, please contact an experienced product defect lawyer to obtain more information about pursuing your legal rights.
+If you or a loved one has been injured in a crash caused by a faulty tire, please contact experienced product defect lawyers to obtain more information about pursuing your legal rights.